thisisthor/lectures/sessions/02/README.md

 > Every image embodies a way of seeing.
 Even a photograph.
 For photographs are not, as is often assumed, a mechanical record.
 Every time we look at a photograph, we are aware, however slightly, of the photographer selecting that sight from an infinity of other **possible sights**.

-### Remember the mini-lessons from yesterday?
+### Remember the mini-lessons from Monday?
 Well, here is more!

 Who | What
 --- | -----------